AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/replace-library.md

 * `3000` specifies the timeout in milliseconds for the prehiding.
 If a response from Target is not received before the timeout, the prehiding style tag is removed.
 Reaching this timeout should be rare.

->[!NOTE]
+>[!IMPORTANT]
 >
 >Be sure to use the correct snippet for the Platform Web SDK since it uses a different style ID of `alloy-prehiding`.
 If the prehiding snippet for at.js is used, it may not work properly.

 ### Synchronous implementation

 Adobe recommends implementing the Platform Web SDK asynchronously for the best overall page performance.
-However, if the library is loaded synchronously, then the prehiding snippet is not required.
+However, if the alloy.js library or tags embed code is loaded synchronously, then the prehiding snippet is not required.
 Instead, the prehiding style is specified in the Platform Web SDK configuration.

 The prehiding style for synchronous implementations can be configured using the [`prehidingStyle`](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/configuring-the-sdk.html#prehidingStyle) option.
 Platform Web SDK configuration is covered in the next section.